-During June and July 2023, the Company continued to work aggressively to identify prospective new sources of capital, while working with advisors to assess and improve its liquidity position, including from the sale of existing inventory.
-Early in the third quarter, the Company entered into purchase orders for the sale of up to 45,000 cases of the Company's wine to Grocery Outlet, a discount retailer.
-The Company expects that sales of such inventory will occur over the next 3 months and expects to obtain sales proceeds totaling approximately \$800,000 from such sales.
-Receipt of such revenues is subject to the purchase orders being filled and applicable payment terms.
+Commencing in June 2023, the Company has continued to work aggressively to identify prospective new sources of capital, while working with advisors to assess and improve its liquidity position, including from the sale of existing inventory.
+Early in the third quarter, the Company entered into purchase orders for the sale of up to 45,000 cases of the Company's wine to Grocery Outlet, a discount retailer, with sales expected to occur over an approximately three month period.
+The Company expects to obtain sales proceeds totaling approximately \$800,000 from such sales, of which approximately \$352,000 was received during the quarter ended September 30, 2023.
+Receipt of additional revenues is subject to the purchase orders being filled and applicable payment terms.

-On August 2, 2023, the Company entered into a Securities Purchase Agreement dated (the "Securities Purchase Agreement") with two accredited investors (the "Purchasers") pursuant to which the Company agreed to issue and sell in a private placement (the "Offering") shares of a newly created series of preferred stock designated as Series A Convertible Preferred Stock (the "Series A Stock").
-The rights and preferences of the Series A Stock were described in the Company's Current Report on Form 8-K filed with the SEC on August 2, 2023.
+On August 2, 2023, the Company entered into a Securities Purchase Agreement with two accredited investors (the "Purchasers") pursuant to which the Company agreed to issue and sell in a private placement (the "Series A Offering") shares of a newly created series of preferred stock designated as Series A Convertible Preferred Stock (the "Series A Stock").
+The rights and preferences of the Series A Stock were described in the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on August 2, 2023.
+See Note 7.

 Pursuant to the Securities Purchase Agreement, the Purchasers collectively agreed to purchase up to 10,000 shares of Series A Stock at a per share purchase price equal to \$100.00, for total gross proceeds of up to \$1.0 million.
-The Purchasers agreed to purchase 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 at an initial closing of the Offering (the "Initial Closing"), which occurred on August 4, 2023.
-The Securities Purchase Agreement provides that the Company will issue and sell to the Purchasers, and the Purchasers will purchase, an additional 4,000 shares of Series A Stock at a second closing (the "Second Closing") that is scheduled to occur within 30 days following the Initial Closing, subject to satisfaction of applicable closing conditions.
-Pursuant to the Securities Purchase Agreement, the Purchasers may elect, but are not required, to purchase an additional 2,000 shares of Series A Stock from the Company at a closing (the "Optional Closing") within 60 days following the date of the Initial Closing will occur.
+The Purchasers agreed to purchase 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 at an initial closing of the Offering (the "Initial Closing"), which occurred on August 4, 2023, and agreed to purchase an additional 4,000 shares of Series A Stock for an aggregate purchase price of \$400,000 at a second closing (the "Second Closing"), which occurred on September 7, 2023.
+Pursuant to the Securities Purchase Agreement, the Purchasers may elect, but are not required, to purchase an additional 2,000 shares of Series A Stock from the Company at a closing (the "Optional Closing") within 60 days following the date of the Initial Closing (which period may be extended upon agreement of the parties), subject to satisfaction of applicable closing conditions.
+The Optional Closing has not yet occurred and discussions are continuing with the investors but there is no guaranty that the Optional Closing will occur.

-The Company previously engaged The Oak Ridge Financial Services Group, Inc. to serve as a financial adviser to the Company in connection with the capital raising activities.
-The Company paid Oak Ridge a \$10,000 cash advisory fee upon commencement of the engagement and, in connection with the Offering, the Company has agreed to pay the Oak Ridge a cash fee equal to 5.0% of the gross proceeds received by the Company in the Offering, in addition to reimbursing Oak Ridge for its out-of-pocket expenses.
+The Company previously engaged The Oak Ridge Financial Services Group, Inc. ("Oak Ridge") to serve as a financial adviser to the Company in connection with the capital raising activities.
+The Company paid Oak Ridge a \$10,000 cash advisory fee upon commencement of the engagement and, in connection with the Series A Offering, the Company has agreed to pay the Oak Ridge a cash fee equal to 5.0% of the gross proceeds received by the Company in the Series A Offering, in addition to reimbursing Oak Ridge for its out-of-pocket expenses.